KevinMosweu/CryptoClustering/README.md

 ## Conclusion

-The best number of clusters is 4 in both cases and the cluster scatter plot with the PCA predicted clusters has more overlap between clusters than the initial scatter plot.
-Using fewer features has made the clusters less clearly defined.
-Perhaps it would be better not to reduce the features.
+The best number of clusters is 4 in both cases.
+The scatter plot without the PCA reduction has a single point cluster nested in another cluster while the scatter plot with the PCA predictions has no nested clusters, however this one includes 2 clusters with more overlap between them than in the initial scatter plot.
+Using fewer features by PCA has not made significant improvement in the clusters.